apppoint-release/bizapp-api-docs/docs/define/user_endpoints.md

 - **Web API Conventions for API Documentation**

-[Swagger](https://swagger.io) is an Interface Description Language for describing RESTful API's expressed using JSON.
+[Swagger](https://swagger.io) is an Interface Description Language for describing RESTful API expressed using JSON.
 Any API methods defined in BizAPP Modeler is automatically wrapped inside controller actions and decorated with attributes required.

 To enable documentation on the actions, ProducesResponseType Attribute is typically used to indicate the response types supported by the method actions.
 This serves as a documentation to depict the request and response types supported by the method actions.